 How to Make Homemade Granola

 In a large bowl mix together your oats, puffed rice and all the different seeds you are using.
-I put whole roasted, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.
+After that, I put whole roasted, unsalted cashews, slivered almonds, chia seeds and pumpkin seeds.

 Add the cinnamon powder and a pinch of salt and mix well.